by Tim Leogrande, BSIT, MSCP, Ed.S.

 As always, be careful what links you load from your email client by slowing down and thinking it over before clicking on them.

 © 2026 Tim Leogrande.
+The opinions expressed herein are solely those of the author and do not necessarily reflect the views, policies, or positions of any affiliated organizations or individuals.
 Access the AI detection report for this post here.